 Go the Settings page, and find the section marked ‘Benchmark scoring function’.
 Press the Edit button to enable the function’s weight editor and change the values to match your new plan.
 Finally, press Save in the upper right to persist the new function configuration.

 To see the changes applied against previous submissions, return to the ‘Summary’ page and press the Re-calculate scores button.
 If a given annotator’s annotations were affected by the weighting change, the ‘Benchmark results’ column will change to reflect their new score with the new weights!
 In this case, we see the score of an annotator, on the left and right respectively before and after we changed the scoring function (as above), and pressed the Re-calculate scores button.
-The annotator’s change in score is noticeable, but doesn’t seem to change his performance from unskilled to skilled.
+The annotator’s change in score is noticeable, but doesn’t seem to change their performance from unskilled to skilled.
 Likely, this annotator should undergo another round of training.

 5. Repeat until finished